2nd November 2017 - 9th November 2017

 Our reading and research led us to find The Morecombe Bay maternity scandal centred around Joshua Titcombe, the similarities were, in some regards uncanny.
 This scandal was also investigated by Dr Bill Kirkup who published his report in March 2015.

-We then discovered a full RCOG audit of the East Kent Trust's maternity services in 2015, 2 full years before Harry was born, it's introduction tells you all you need to know -
+We then discovered a full Royal College (RCOG) audit of the East Kent Trust's maternity services in 2015, 2 full years before Harry was born, it's introduction tells you all you need to know -

 This review has been commissioned by Dr Paul Stevens, Consultant Nephrologist and Medical Director of East Kent Hospital’s University NHS Foundation Trust, following concerns about the working culture within women’s health services including relationships and communication between midwives and obstetricians.
 Issues of concern are an inconsistent compliance with national standards amongst obstetricians, poor governance in relation to serious incidents, staffing, education and supervision of obstetric middle grades and trainees and consultant accessibility and responsiveness.
 Concerns relating to consultant presence on the delivery suite as per RCOG recommendations have also been raised.

 We also discovered that the Trust had claimed £1.2 million from the NHS as a rebate during the exact period of Harry's birth by certifying they were 10 out of 10 for maternity safety.
-This is now being investigated.
+This year's claim is now being investigated but the subsequent years claim 2018/2019 was rejected as it was checked and found to be a false claim.

 Quote from Sir Roger Gale MP full text HERE